Outcome of the consultation

 On 16 May 2018, the ACMA submitted it's report to the Minister in response to Recommendation 6 of the ACMA Review.

 The ACMA received 15 submissions in response to this consultation.
-These can be accessed from the right hand side index box under 'Other submissions received'.
+These submissions informed the report sent to the Minister.
+Submissions can be accessed from the right hand side index box under 'Other submissions received'.

 Need more information or assistance?